anthonyharrison/distro2SBOM/README.md

 which is provided to the tool.
 Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of any data which is provided to the tool.

+When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
+However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.

-Dependencies between applications are only produced for the `--package` option.
+Dependencies between applications are only produced for the `--package` and `--system` options.

 The `--package` option is not supported if the `--distro` option is set to 'windows'.